Azure-Samples/open-liberty-on-aro/guides/howto-deploy-java-openliberty-app.md

 > [!div class="checklist"]
 > * Prepare an Open Liberty application
 > * Build the application image
-> * Run the containerized application on an ARO 4 cluster
+> * Run the containerized application on an ARO 4 cluster using the GUI and the CLI.

-Advance to one of the next guides which integrate Open Liberty applications with different Azure services:
+Advance to one of the next guides, which integrate Open Liberty applications with different Azure services:
 > [!div class="nextstepaction"]
 > [Integrate your Open Liberty application with Azure Active Directory OpenID Connect](howto-integrate-aad-oidc.md)